Guy1m0/ZKML-Benchmark/docs/benchmark_report.md

 These frameworks were selected based on criteria such as GitHub popularity, the proof system used, and support for different ML model formats.
 This variety ensures a broad analysis across distinct zk proof systems.

-> Note on Orion Exclusion: The proof generation process for Orion, developed by Gizatech, is executed on the Giza platform.
+> Orion Exclusion: The proof generation process for Orion, developed by Gizatech, is executed on the Giza platform.
 Due to this, the memory usage and time cost metrics during proof generation are not directly comparable with those of other frameworks evaluated in this project.
 As a result, to maintain the integrity and comparability of our benchmarking analysis, Orion's benchmark results will be excluded from the subsequent sections.

+**Note on opML:** opML's approach to machine learning inference differs from that of the other zkML frameworks in this benchmark.
+Typically, zkML processes involve the computation of ML inference followed by the generation of zk proofs for such inferences, culminating in a verifiable zkML proof.
+In contrast, opML focuses on executing ML inference within a virtual machine and outputs a Merkle root that represents the VM state.
+This Merkle root serves as a commitment to the computed state, and a fraud proof is only generated if this commitment is challenged.
+Thus, the benchmarked computation costs for opML —memory usage and proving time— are reflective of running the ML model within the VM environment and not of generating any proofs.
+It is important to consider this distinction when comparing opML's computation costs to those of complete zkML solutions, as a direct comparison may not accurately represent the resource and time efficiency of the different frameworks.

 ## Benchmarking Design
 Our benchmarking involves tasks on the MNIST dataset for evaluating frameworks under varying complexity levels: